kentan-official/kentan/README.md

 # Kentan [![Coverage Status](https://coveralls.io/repos/github/GregOnNet/kentan/badge.svg?branch=master)](https://coveralls.io/github/GregOnNet/kentan?branch=master)

-This small framework has the goal to provide a more efficient way to generate test data.
+Based on TypeScript classes & interfaces this framework has the goal to provide a more efficient way to generate test data.
-It reduces the boilerplate and provides reusable `Sketches` which allow you to arrange tests with ease even if you need to setup complex and deeply nested data structures.
+It reduces the boilerplate and provides reusable _Sketches_ which allow you to arrange tests with ease even if you need to setup complex and deeply nested data structures.

 ## Setup